AvironSoftware/DeepEvalSharpSite/docs/metrics/CustomMetric.md

 Custom metrics follow the standard metric interface and derive from the base `Metric<TConfiguration>` class.
 You can implement your scoring logic using existing DeepEvalSharp metrics or your own custom routines.

-Implementing MetricConfiguration is optional, but if you would like more visibility to additional parameters, this is suggested.
+Implementing MetricConfiguration is optional, but if you would like visibility to additional parameters, this is suggested.

 ### Example 1: Composite Custom Metric (Faithfulness + Answer Relevancy)